philiprj/ClarityMLE/README.md

 ## Plan

-- [X] Create prediction API using FastAPI. (alternatives such as TensorFlow and PyTorch Serving could acheive a similar effect).
+- [X] Create inference API using FastAPI. (alternatives such as Flask, TensorFlow and PyTorch Serving could acheive a similar effect).
+Why an API?
+By creating a standalone inference miscroservice, the model can be intergrated with a number of apps which can call the API as a black box, rather than worry about what is going on under the hood.
 - [X] Containerisation - Docker container for the prediction API.
 - [X] Batching online prediction for performance.
 Can batch list inputs, currently no batch endpoint for raw image files.
-- [ ] Model registry (mlFlow).
-- [ ] Cloud deployment - AWS for deployment using EC2 instance.
+- [ ] Cloud deployment - AWS for deployment using Elastic Beanstalk with EC2 instances.
 In future could test hardware acceleration such as GPUs and AWS Inferentia.
+With more time, we would set up a data streaming solution (AWS Kinesis or Apache Kafka) and a real-time analytics service (Apache Flink) in order to manage the auto-scaling in response to traffic paterns.
+"Serveless" solutions such as AWS Lambda were considered but given the buisiness context would expect some consistant level of traffic, it was deemed unsuitable.
+Kubernetes based solutions were also considered, using EKS/ECS, but due to the smaller scale and cost considerations of the project these were not pursued.
-- [ ] Auto scalling and load balancing.
+- [ ] Auto scalling and load balancing - Our Elastic Beanstalk service creates an Auto Scaling Group and Elastic Load Balancer to route trafic to the EC2 instances running our endpoints.
 - [ ] Application Monitoring - metrics, logs, tracing (API latency, log errors, service health metrics).
 - [ ] Model Observability - prediction distribtion (compared to training distribution), data quality.
 A model card with the key model metrics and details can be seen in the docs directory.